 Over 45 Years of Experience

-Comphel Heating & Air Conditioning, Inc. has been maintaining and repairing furnaces and heat pumps in Sonora since 1975, so if a reset doesn’t do the trick of fixing your heating, you can have us come over for an inspection and a free estimate of the cost of the solution.
-Working on ACs is no problem as well, as we provide repair, maintenance, and installation services for all HVAC products.
+Comphel Heating & Air Conditioning, Inc. has been maintaining and repairing furnaces and heat pumps in Sonora since 1975, so if a reset doesn’t do the trick of fixing your heating system, you can have us come over for an inspection and a free estimate of the cost of the solution.
+Working on air conditioning units are no problem as well, as we provide repair, maintenance, and installation services for all HVAC products.
 Call us today for more information.